Stackclash/5e-vault/5. Mechanics/Items/Demonomicon Of Iggwilv (TCE).md

 ## Random Properties

-The artifact has the following random properties, which you can determine by rolling on the tables in the "Artifacts" section of the "Dungeon Master's Guide":
+The artifact has the follow random properties, which you can determine by rolling on the tables in the "Artifacts" section of the "Dungeon Master's Guide":

 - 2 [[5.
 Mechanics/Tables/Artifact Properties Minor Beneficial Properties.md\|minor beneficial]] properties
 - 1 [[5.
 Mechanics/Tables/Artifact Properties Minor Detrimental Properties.md\|minor detrimental]] property